redislabs-training/ru203/README.md

 This section will talk about querying, and later in this document you can find examples of full-text searches.

-### Finding exact matches in text
+### Finding exact string matches

-If you know that you will only ever query a field for exact text matches (like IDs, categories, or email addresses), then the most efficient field type is TAG.
-This field type isn't tokenized or stemmed, making it ideal for exact text matches.
+If you know that you will only ever query a field for exact string matches (like IDs, categories, or email addresses), then the most efficient field type is TAG.
+This field type isn't tokenized or stemmed, making it ideal for exact string matches.

 Run the following query to find books with a specific [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number):